Land subsidence is the term applied for a sudden or gradual sinking of land from its horizontal elevation, with little to no sideways movement.

 Evaluate whether your local requirements and ordinances promote water conservation or actually mandate water usage to maintain landscaping.

-Be fully aware as you are asked as a local government or planning commission to consider drilling for natural gas or oil that you are unleashing some potentially powerful geologic risks.
+If you are asked as a local government or planning commission to consider drilling for natural gas or oil, be fully aware that you are unleashing some potentially powerful geologic risks.

-These are not factors that you can evaluate through asking your planning staff, unless you have had the forethought to add a hydrologist or geologist to your team.
-You are likely to need expensive consultants to help you sort through the evidence presented by the oil or natural gas company’s no doubt well-funded consultants.
+These are not factors that you can evaluate in depth through asking your planning staff, unless you have had the forethought to add a hydrologist or geologist to your team.
+You are likely to need expensive consultants to help you sort through the evidence presented by the oil or natural gas company's no doubt well-funded consultants.
+Also try to channel the expertise that may be available at a local university.

 Just as many communities are in denial about the impacts that climate change would actually have on their beachfront residences and hotels, or their waterfront industries and business districts, a number of the cities and towns that could be identified by the casual observer as being at-risk for buildings and infrastructure to crack open and sink seem to not care.